A comprehensive check of your dog's microchip details

 Do you have a dog that has been, or is about to be, microchipped?

-If your dog is kept in the Republic of Ireland then there are some new regulations that apply to you and your dog.
+If your dog is kept in the Republic of Ireland then there are regulations brought in since 2015 that apply to you and your dog.

 Here at the Chip Check we aim to

-From the end of March 2016 the following regulations apply:
+Since the end of March 2016 the following regulations have applied:

 * Fido.ie operates a Certified Registry that is a Government Approved Database of microchip implantation records.